felixthecat1970/github.io/_posts/2022-06-02-post-standard.md

 ```

-This codes enable best image mode support for PCSX2-QT emulator and PS2/PS3/PS4 Consoles, also you can test the correct pixel aspect ratios for "Integer Scaling" 2d (in pc emulation use integer scaling - screen offset settings) learn more about it: [HERE](https://tanalin.com/en/articles/integer-scaling/)
+This codes enable best image mode support for PCSX2-QT emulator and PS2/PS3/PS4 Consoles, also you can test the correct pixel aspect ratios for "Integer Scaling" 2d (in pc emulation use integer scaling - screen offset settings) learn more about [HERE](https://tanalin.com/en/articles/integer-scaling/)

 ## HOW TO USE:
 ### METHOD 1 - DOWNLOAD CODE FILES FOR PC EMULATOR "PCSX2-QT":